Individualized Service Plan (ISP) Training--Live Virtual through ZOOM

 The Private Pay Uniform Assessment Instrument Online Training is REQUIRED before taking this training.
 It can be accessed at this link: ADS1102 Private Pay UAI (virginia.gov) Please have the completion certificate available during class.

-I order your certificate from VCU Gerontology, it is emailed to you within 1-2 weeks.
+Course includes the fee for your certificate and ordering it from VCU Gerontology, it is emailed to you within 1-2 weeks.

 Location: Zoom Meeting

 Class is from 10am-3pm

 ISP Training is 1 day and available on the following days: